paul-hammant/tbd/content/branch-for-release/index.md

 focusing on the release branch to verify it there too.
 Yes, the CI pipeline that guards the trunk is going to be duplicated to guard active release branches too.

-{{< warning title="Cherry pick is not a regular merge" >}}
+{{< warning title="Cherry-pick is not a regular merge" >}}
-A cherry pick merge takes a specific commit (or commits) and merges that to the destination branch.
-It skips one more more commits that happened before it, but after the branch was cut.
+A cherry-pick merge takes a specific commit (or commits) and merges that to the destination branch.
+It skips one or more commits that happened before it, but after the branch was cut.
 {{< /warning >}}

 ### Late branch creation

-Some teams [release from a tag on the trunk](/release-from-trunk/), and do not create a branch at that time.
+Some teams [release from a tag on the trunk](/release-from-trunk/) and do not create a branch at that time.
 That in itself is **an alternate practice to this one, "branch for release"**.

 Those teams wait for a bug that needs fixing for a released, before creating a branch from the release tag (if they are not going to just issue another release from the trunk).

 Brad Appleton points out that many do not realize that branches can be created **retroactively**.
-That is taken advantage of here in the case of bugs after "release from tag", or even changes for point release.
+That is taken advantage of here in the case of bugs after "release from tag", or even changes for point releases.

 ### Directionality of cherry-pick